Climate and Average Weather Year Round in Copenhagen Denmark

 The windier part of the year lasts for 6.2 months, from September 22 to March 29, with average wind speeds of more than 12.9 miles per hour.
-The windiest day of the year is January 24, with an average hourly wind speed of 15.2 miles per hour.
+The windiest month of the year in Copenhagen is January, with an average hourly wind speed of 15.0 miles per hour.

 The calmer time of year lasts for 5.8 months, from March 29 to September 22.
-The calmest day of the year is July 19, with an average hourly wind speed of 10.5 miles per hour.
+The calmest month of the year in Copenhagen is July, with an average hourly wind speed of 10.6 miles per hour.